Terence Chang: Life and career

-Chang is one of John Woo's long time friends and favoured producers.
+Chang is one of John Woo's longtime friends and favoured producers.
 Chang produced the 1997 action hit Face/Off and Mission: Impossible 2.

 Following the box-office disappointment of The Crossing, John Woo and Chang disbanded Lion Rock Productions.
-Following the film, Chang was an executive producer on Zhou Quan's film End Of Summer and Yang Lu's 2014 film Brotherhood of Blades.
+Following the film, Chang was an executive producer on Zhou Quan's film End of Summer and Lu Yang's 2014 film Brotherhood of Blades.

-Following the disbandment Lion Rock, Chang created the Hong Kong-based Mannix Pictures, a team which included talent agent Amanda Yang Xin in Beijing and Shanghai-based Lucida Entertainment.
+Following the disbandment Lion Rock, Chang created the Hong Kong–based Mannix Pictures, a team which included talent agent Amanda Yang Xin in Beijing and Shanghai-based Lucida Entertainment.

 Documentaries

 Chang is among the actors, producers and directors interviewed in the documentary The Slanted Screen (2006), directed by Jeff Adachi, about the representation of Asian and Asian American men in Hollywood.